code-423n4/2023-03-wenwin-findings/data/Yukti_Chinta-Q.md

 ### 2. <ins>unsafe revert in `fulfillRandomWords` function</ins>

-[fulfillRandomWords]() function in `VRFv2RNSource.sol` has an unsafe revert which can make the whole thing stuck.
-This function must never revert otherwise it will not get called again and the whole thing will get stuck.
+[fulfillRandomWords]() function in `VRFv2RNSource.sol` has an unsafe revert which can make the whole lottery system stuck.
+According to Chainlink security guidelines, this function must never revert, as once called it will not get called again.
+So a revert will totally brick the system and lead to massive loss of funds.

 Reference - https://docs.chain.link/vrf/v2/security/#fulfillrandomwords-must-not-revert

-Though the chances of this happening is low, its recommended to just use the first word instead of reverting if there are multiple words.
+Though you shouldn't receive more than one word from Chainlink, we recommended to just use the first word instead of reverting if there are multiple words.

 ### 3. <ins>Mismatch between documentation and smart contract in `getMinimumEligibleReferralsFactorCalculation` function</ins>